cayo-rodrigues/cayo-rodrigues/README.md

 ### Main projects

+- <a href="https://fiado-seguro.vercel.app" target="_blank">Fiado Seguro</a> - Tired of chasing late payments?
+Fiado Seguro helps you manage, track, and collect your credit purchases — without the hassle!
 - <a href="https://github.com/cayo-rodrigues/nff" target="_blank">NFF</a> - Automate the process of issuing, canceling and downloading invoices, as well as aggregate income and expenses data on a government website called <a href="https://www2.fazenda.mg.gov.br/sol/" target="_blank">Siare</a> for farmers
 - <a href="https://github.com/cayo-rodrigues/safe" target="_blank">Safe</a> - A simple, yet powerful validation library for Go programs
 - <a href="https://github.com/cayo-rodrigues/django-awesome-tools" target="_blank">Django Awesome Tools</a> - A Python package that provides an awesome set of tools for working on Django projects